Randy Schekman, PhD

 The Avologi products offer cutting-edge, proven and dermatologist recommended solutions for skin rejuvenation to address key beauty concerns that customers encounter.

-Our mission is to enable consumers to achieve real professional Anti-Aging results at the comfort of their own home.
+Our mission is to enable consumers to achieve real professional Anti-Aging results in the comfort of their own homes.